-Thanks to our hardworking and dedicated team of consultants, we were named Australia’s Best Contact Centre* in 2017.
-We believe in genuine customer service, so when you call us, you can always speak to a real person.
+At nib, we have a team of hardworking and dedicated consultants who believe in genuine customer service, so when you call us, you can always speak to a real person.

 Plus, with a range of customer service channels, you can contact us when, where and how it suits, be that in person, over the phone or online.

 Whether Basic, Bronze, Silver or Gold, if you require an emergency ambulance, we’ve got you covered.
 Plus, unlike many other health funds, we don’t have any caps on the number of times you use that cover.

 The average ambulance claim for nib members in the 2018/19 financial year was $9741, and the most we paid for a member’s ambulance claim over the same period was $37,202.

 So, if you don’t have private health insurance, you might have to pay a hefty fee.
 Find out how much you can expect to pay for an ambulance in every state and territory across Australia.

 It’s not just the ambulance fees you have to keep in mind.
 While public hospital healthcare (including emergency treatment) is free to all Australian citizens and most permanent residents, if you need further treatment after your initial admission, that’s when the costs (and waiting times) could add up.

 On the majority of our hospital covers, nib offers extra protection against the unexpected with the Accidental Injury Benefit.
 If you’re an nib member and you seek treatment within 72 hours of an accident at a hospital emergency department, you’ll receive benefits in-line with our top hospital cover for the following 90 days.2

 The latest nib app makes it even easier for you to manage your health cover in the palm of your hand.
 Through our app you can: